viktor-nikolov/lwIP-file-via-socket/README.md

 I tested the script on Ubuntu 22.04 and Windows 11.

-The default port the script listens for connections is 65432, and the default bind IP address is 0.0.0.0 (i.e., the script listens on all the configured network interfaces).
+The default port the script listens on for connections is 65432, and the default bind IP address is 0.0.0.0 (i.e., the script listens on all the configured network interfaces).

 #### Usage: